-But no home comfort system is flawless.
-There’s always a chance your mini split will malfunction.
-To find out what is malfunctioning, you’ll want to locate where the mini split error codes are displayed.
-Knowing what these codes mean can help you kickstart mini split repair, especially if professional help is necessary.
+But no ductless mini-split is flawless.
+There’s always a possibility your mini-split can malfunction.
+To identify what happened, you’ll want to locate where the mini-split error codes are displayed.
+Recognizing what these codes mean can help ensure fast mini-split repair, especially if professional help is necessary.

-What the error code means will ultimately depend on the specific model of your mini split system.
-You can review your manual to find a guide for what each code means.
-You can also call the HVAC pros at AC Sales.
-Our technicians are trained to recognize these codes in order to provide prompt mini split repair in Lafayette.
+What any code means will ultimately rely on the specific model of your mini-split system.
+You can consult your manual to find a guide for what each code means.
+You can also contact the HVAC pros at AC Sales.
+Our technicians are trained to recognize these codes in order to ensure prompt mini-split repair in Lafayette.
 Give us a call at (337) 234-2345 to schedule an appointment.

-While error codes will differ from model to model, there are some codes you’ll be more likely to see.
-To learn what your error code could mean, ask yourself the following:
+While error codes may differ from model to model, there are some codes you’ll be more likely to see.
+To determine what your error code can mean, ask yourself the following:

-- Are there additional signs of what malfunctioned?
-A strange noise coming from a key component, for example.
+Are there other signs of what malfunctioned?
+A strange noise coming from a specific component, for example.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code signifies that communication between the mini split system’s indoor and outdoor units has been hampered.
-It might be facing intermittent connection problems or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will not be able to effectively balance indoor temperatures.
+In general, an E1 error code means that communication between the mini-split system’s indoor and outdoor units has been disrupted.
+It could be facing intermittent connection problems or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will not be able to properly balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error may refer to a problem with the system’s voltage.
+If you own a mini-split heat pump, an E5 error could indicate a problem with the system’s voltage.
 A repair technician from AC Sales may refer to it as overcurrent protection.
-Both excessively high or low voltage can result in this error code.
+Both excessively high or low voltage can produce this error code.

-For mini split air conditioners, this code could also represent voltage issues.
+For mini-split air conditioners, this code can also represent voltage issues.
 In other cases, it’s pointing you to a circuit problem with the outdoor temperature sensor.